-The Pharmacy Service provides a wide range of services across ours hospitals, local hospices and for Bradford District Care Foundation Trust patients at Lynfield Mount Hospital.
+The Pharmacy Service provides a wide range of services across our hospitals and local hospices.

 Our pharmacists are dedicated to ensuring that all patients get the greatest benefit from their medication by focusing on their individual needs and outcomes.